bauripalash/article-archive/tech/2018-07-26-Webdev-On-Android.md

 ### • DroidEdit

-It's a lightweight buy powerful code editor for Android , it supports plenty of programming languages , it also supports opening files directly from Dropbox.
+It's a lightweight buy powerful code editor for Android, it supports plenty of programming languages, it also supports opening files directly from Dropbox.

 You can also preview the HTML in browser.